 Travel is not included in these prices

 A second shooter is always a wonderful addition to any wedding package and allows for a more relaxed and well-rounded wedding day album.
-I recommend adding a second shooter to weddings with 100+ guests or weddings with a tighter time frame or where the bridal parties are getting ready at locations that are to far for me to capture bride and groom getting ready separately.
+I recommend adding a second shooter to weddings with 150+ guests or weddings with a tighter time frame or where the bridal parties are getting ready at locations that are to far for me to capture bride and groom getting ready separately.
 I choose to work with photographers who have a similar skill set to my own and that is reflected in what I pay them and in the pricing scale that I have below.